platformsh/platformsh-docs/docs/src/other/glossary.md

 (via `platform get` or `platform drush-aliases`).
 You can also configure them manually.

+## Environment
+An [environment](../environments/_index.md) is a standalone copy of your site, complete with code, data, and running services.
+Your [default branch](../environments/_index.md#default-environment) is the production environment, and you can set up any other branch as an identical testing environment.

 ## Grid

 Grid environments are standard for Professional plans.